-When planning and designing Microsoft 365 based solutions, including Exchange Online, Exchange Online Protection, Sharepoint Online, Teams, Yammer, Compliance, Security and various other supplementary Microsoft 365 services, such as Sway, it is critical to always take into consideration the resource limits of each Microsoft 365 service.
+When planning and designing Microsoft 365 based solutions, including Exchange Online, Exchange Online Protection, SharePoint Online, Teams, Yammer, Compliance, Security and various other supplementary Microsoft 365 services, such as Sway, it is critical to always take into consideration the resource limits of each Microsoft 365 service.
 Microsoft 365 service resource limits are enforced using quotas (limits) and throttling.
 Azure Active Directory (Azure AD) and the individual Microsoft 365 services use both quotas and throttling.
 Limits are service-specific and change over time as new capabilities are added.
 You should consult the following articles for more details on each service:

-- Azure AD service limits and restrictions
+- Azure AD (Entra ID) service limits and restrictions

 - Exchange Online Limits